nikitavoloboev/moonbit/README.md

 #### [Strong](http://strongapp.io) - Workout tracker

 - I use it to track my workouts.
-I have a few custom workouts that I made that I can then start and simply follow the exercises and the number of sets for the exercise as my workout progresses.
+I have a few custom workouts I made that I can then start and simply follow the exercises and the number of sets for the exercise as my workout progresses.

 #### [Day One](https://dayoneapp.com) - Digital journal